aplteam/Cider/docs/Cider-User-Guide.md

 I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
 However, Cider is not a requirement for using Tatin.

-#### APLGit2
+#### Git

-In case you use Git as a version control management tool it is recommended that you install the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") as well as the user command [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub").
+If you use Git for version control management and you have the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") installed then Cider uses the package [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub") for communicating with Git.

-When a project carries a directory `.git/` then Cider knows that the project is version controlled with Git.
-It also checks whether `⎕SE.APLGit2` is available: this is the API of the user command `]APLGit2`.
-Cider uses this to display the Git status report for a project in the later stages of opening a project.
+For example, when a project carries a directory `.git/` then Cider knows that the project is version controlled with Git, and it therefore uses the API of `APLGit2` to display the Git status report for a project in the later stages of opening a project.

-I> In order to install `APLGit2` as a user command execute this statement:
-I>
-I> `]InstallPackages [tatin]aplteam-APLGit2 [MyUCMDs]`

 ### Installation

 With version 19.0 and later, Cider will be part of a default installation.
 In earlier versions you must install it yourself.

+Cider requires Tatin, and Tatin runs on Dyalog 18.0 or later, so Cider cannot run in earlier versions than Dyalog 18.0 either.

 To install Cider, issue this command: